Aeschynomene elaphroxylon: Roots

 The root system of Ae. elaphroxylon is quite peculiar.
 As mentioned before, it produces numerous adventitious roots from the trunk and branches, and these roots are strictly separated into two different types, a handful differentiated as strongly growing macrorhizae and the majority being short brachyrhizae.
 The macrorhizae grow as a mass of long branching roots through the mud and water, the brachyrhizae grow laterally along them in dense rows.
 These brachyrhizae all look very similar to each other, they do not branch or elongate further, but grow a special bark containing corky inner tangential cell walls.
 The loose skeleton of macrorhizae roots, relatively restricted in volume, covered by a thick coat of brachyrhizae hanging in the shallow waters and in the waterlogged bottom of lakes are a unique adaptation to the free movement of nutrients in water.

-The macrorhizae grow indeterminately in length, split into different branches as they grow, thicken as they age, are 3-5mm thick at their tips, and light brown in colour.
+The macrorhizae grow indeterminately in length, split into different branches as they grow, thicken as they age, are 3–5 mm thick at their tips, and light brown in colour.
 They have no genuine root hairs above the zone of their elongation, and very rarely branch, unless the growing tip hits the soil or is damaged.
 They may arise from the bole of the tree, but can also occur as big adventitious roots on submersed stems and branches.
-Unlike mangroves and other swamp trees such as Taxodium distichum, this species does not make specialised pneumatophores, required for gas exchange in the anoxic swamp mud -instead, this species relies upon the adventitious roots which are exposed with drops in water level, and richly sprout from the lower part of the bole above the water level.
+Unlike mangroves and other swamp trees such as Taxodium distichum, this species does not make specialised pneumatophores, required for gas exchange in the anoxic swamp mud; instead, this species relies upon the adventitious roots which are exposed with drops in water level, and sprout from the lower part of the bole above the water level.